The Role of Computer Memory in Data Storage

 About Binary Digit (Bit) and Byte

 The bit is the smallest unit of measurement which has a binary value of 0 or 1.
 Four bits when combined/grouped equally to one nibble while eight of them, when combined/, grouped make a Byte.
-Computers are designed to manipulate bits in groups or combinations of a fixed size which, in technical jargons is known as words.
+Computers manipulate bits in groups or combinations of a fixed size, a concept known in technical terms as words.
 Users barely work with one bit of information at a time as it’s the smallest increment of computer data.
 On the other hand, a byte contains usable information like one particular ASCII character.

 It’s easy for a lot of users to get confused about the notations for bits and bytes.
 It’s because of the abbreviations and names for the numbers of bytes.
 Let’s get this confusion straight to your clear understanding.